-Convincing his mother and father to permit him to make this flight would be his first formidable hurdle, but Mason was ready to turn their "nos" into "yeses" by diligently doing his research and presenting them with a well-thought-out plan.
+Something else that would be difficult for Mason: convincing his mother and father to let him go.
+But Mason was ready to turn their "nos" into "yeses" by diligently doing his research and presenting them with a well-thought-out plan.